-Table 9.9: Core PowerBuilder runtime files
+Table 9.9: Core PowerBuilder runtime files /./. ~~~ I O WOLD WHIGHT I WIIVIIIIV

-Name Required for pbvm.dll All. pbshr.dll All. pbvm.dll has dependencies on this file. libjcc.dll All. pbvm.dll has dependencies on this file. libsybunic.dll All. pbvm.dll has dependencies on this file. libjutils.dll All. libjcc.dll has dependencies on this file. libjtml.dll All. libjcc.dll has dependencies on this file. nlwnsck.dll All. libjcc.dll has dependencies on this file. pbuis.dll All. pbvm.dll has dependencies on this file. pbdwe.dll, pbdwr.pbd DataWindows and DataStores. pbsysfunc.dll System functions. pbresource.dll PowerBuilder resource file. pbacc.dll, PBAccessibility.dll UI accessibility and automation support (Section 508) pbjvm.dll, pbjag.dll Java support pbtra.dll, pbtrs.dll Database connection tracing pbdpl.dll Data pipeline support pbcomrt.dll COM/COM+ support
+Name Required for pbvm.dll All. pbshr.dll All. pbvm.dll has dependencies on this file. libjcc.dll All. pbvm.dll has dependencies on this file. libsybunic.dll All. pbvm.dll has dependencies on this file.
+Required in 32-bit only. libjutils.dll All. libjcc.dll has dependencies on this file.
+Required in 32-bit only. libjtml.dll All. libjcc.dll has dependencies on this file.
+Required in 32-bit only. nlwnsck.dll All. libjcc.dll has dependencies on this file.
+Required in 32-bit only. pbuis.dll All. pbvm.dll has dependencies on this file. pbdwe.dll, pbdwr.pbd DataWindows and DataStores. pbsysfunc.dll System functions. pbresource.dll PowerBuilder resource file. pbacc.dll, PBAccessibility.dll UI accessibility and automation support (Section 508) pbjvm.dll, pbjag.dll Java support pbtra.dll, pbtrs.dll Database connection tracing pbdpl.dll Data pipeline support pbcomrt.dll COM/COM+ support